 Designing Facilitated Processes that Work

-Do you ever think you need to go beyond basic meeting facilitation to design processes that will help groups to address challenging situations, deal with differences and envision a better future?
+Do you ever think you need to go beyond basic meeting facilitation to design processes that will help groups to address challenging situations, deal with differences, and envision a better future?
+To create processes that will help to transform conflicts and facilitate justice?
 This class is intended for people with some experience of facilitation who want to take their skills to the next level.
+We will:

 This course is being offered for training and for academic credit.
 The syllabus details the number of credits hours and associated course requirements.